Mistakes To Avoid With Stone Shop Drawings

 Mistake #2: Missing Out on Nuances

 Your client might have an idea for an out-of-the-world natural stone house, but they may not be able to offer you the clarity needed to turn their vision into reality.
-Questions as basic as “Where to install stone in the house?”, “how to choose the right stone for my house?”, or “Selecting the right stone pattern” require absolute clarity that only stone shop drawings can deliver.
+Questions as basic as “Where to install stone in the house?”, “how to choose the right stone for my house?”, or “Selecting the right stone pattern” requires absolute clarity that only stone shop drawings can deliver.
 These nuances can make or break your stone installation.

 Let’s try to understand this with an example.
 Modern homes can accommodate stone in several settings, the fireplace, for example.
 The stone design here can rise up to the ceiling, creating a chimney effect.